rancher/elemental-docs/docs/quickstart.md

 <CodeBlock language="yaml" title="selector.yaml" showLineNumbers>{Selector}</CodeBlock>

-As you can see this is a very simple selector that checks the key `node-location` for the value `europe`
+As you can see this is a very simple selector that checks the key `location` for the value `europe`

 <CodeBlock language="yaml" title="cluster.yaml" showLineNumbers>{Cluster}</CodeBlock>